-Where it is regarded as particularly beneficial, students may be divided into single gender groups for a part or the whole of a lesson.
+Where there is a clear rationale for doing so and it is regarded as particularly beneficial, students may divided into single gender groups for a part or the whole of a lesson.
 Occasional use of theatre in education productions and outside speakers will also form part of the programme.